Akhtar-Lab-MPI-IE/MSL2_ensures_biallelic_gene_expression/README.md

 ## Multiome

 For the multiome runs (scRNA + scATAC combined), [cellranger arc](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/what-is-cell-ranger-arc) was used, with reference mm10-2020-A-2.0.0.
-With default settings.
+To run allele-specific analysis for this data, reads were phased prior to cellranger arc runs.
+This can be reproduced with the by activating the prepgenomes environment again (see above):

+  > mamba activate prepgenomes

+and fill in the confs/phasemul_config.yml file accordingly:

+ - fqdir_rna: absolute path to directory containing scRNA files
+ - fqdir_atac: absolute path to directory containing scATAC files
+ - bt_ix: bowtie2 index (including 'genome' postfix), created by prepgenomes
+ - star_ix: star index folder, created by prepgenomes
+ - snpfile: SNPfile.txt, created by prepgenomes
+ - splitfq: absolute path to scripts/splitFQ.py (included in this repository)

+The fastqfiles can then be split per genome by calling:

+  > snakemake -s scripts/phase_multiome.smk --configfile confs/phasemul_config.yml --cores 10 -d phasemul_outputdirectory

+The outputted files are properly named to use with cellranger-arc directly.